 To start, you need to know that the Prime News web part will actively resize your images to fit within the constraints of the web part zone, browser, and device upon which they are being viewed.
 While images will be scaled down to fit smaller spaces, they will never be scaled up beyond their native dimensions.
 Once their native width value has been reached, the image will remain at that size and simply center itself within the available space.
 This is to ensure you don't wind up with ugly, pixelated images appearing on your site.

 Knowing this, we can move forward with determining the maximum dimensions required to ensure an image always perfectly fits into your site.
-The simplest way to do this it to right click on the News web part body (if you have not yet configure the web part, the body will show a red bar with white text) and then selecting the Inspect option from the menu that appears.
+The simplest way to do this it to right click on the News web part body (if you have not yet configured the web part, the body will show a red bar with white text) and then selecting the Inspect option from the menu that appears.

 This will open the browsers development tools (don't worry, we're not going to get all complicated here) either along the bottom or side of your browser, or in a new window.
 If they open along the side of your browser, you'll need to update the dock location so that they appear along the bottom as follows: